 Sustainable tourism – the key to Gloucester’s economic future.

-The draft Plan identifies the MidCoast’s competitive advantage and looks to a future which more effectively leverages the region’s natural assets, local character and environmental credentials to promote the MidCoast as a leading provider of nature and adventure-based tourism.
+The Destination Management Plan for Midcoast Council has been approved.
+The Plan provides a framework to guide sustainable tourism development over the next 15 to 20 years.
+It identifies the MidCoast’s competitive advantage and looks to a future which more effectively leverages the region’s natural assets, local character and environmental credentials to promote the MidCoast as a leading provider of nature and adventure-based tourism.

 Whilst other information centres are being closed across the state, we are very lucky to have the financial support of MidCoast Council to keep our Visitor Information Centre open.
 However it’s the membership fees of the local operators that provide the marketing funds.